textX/textX/docs/grammar.rst

         'first' 'second';

-  In this example code:`Rule` rule will use default parser behavior set during meta-model instantiation while :code:`Rule2` rule will disable white-space skipping.
-This will change :code:`Rule2` to match the word :code:`firstsecond` but not words :code:`first second` with white-spaces in between.
+  In this example code:`Rule` rule will use default parser behavior set during meta-model instantiation while :code:`Rule2` rule will disable whitespace skipping.
+This will change :code:`Rule2` to match the word :code:`firstsecond` but not words :code:`first second` with whitespaces in between.

   .. note::

-     Remember that white-space handling modification will start immediately after previous match.
-In the above example, and additional :code:`/\s*/` is given before :code:`Rule2` call to consume all white-spaces before trying to match :code:`Rule2`.
+     Remember that whitespace handling modification will start immediately after previous match.
+In the above example, additional :code:`/\s*/` is given before :code:`Rule2` call to consume all whitespaces before trying to match :code:`Rule2`.

-* **ws** - used to redefine what are white-spaces per rule. textX has a default white-space set to space, tab and new-line.
-This can be changed globally during meta-model instantiation or per rule using this modifier.
+* **ws** - used to redefine what is considered to be a whitespaces on the rule level. textX by default treat space, tab and new-line as a whitespace characters.
+This can be changed globally during meta-model instantiation (see :ref:`parser-whitespace`) or per rule using this modifier.

   Example::